kevinbringard/novanet2neutron/README.md

 =======

 * You can't migrate instances in suspended state, this is because the libvirt xml imformation is stored in binary in the .save file
-* IPv6 hasn't been tested yet.
+* IPv6 hasn't been tested.